 Mortality risk of an individual is determined by personal information of an individual's past current and genetic health situation.
 The current health status is indicative of future health risks and to a large extent subsequent mortality.
-This system is base don statistical mortality rates that essentially group individual into mortality classes using a numerical rating system.
-Health factors are considered n individually and can affect one's mortality in neither a positive or negative way.
-Depending on the value of one's final health rating, the cost of a life insurance premium may be higher or lower.
-It is important to remember that every individual comes with a different health status and hence risks may be different for every individual.
+This system is base on statistical mortality rates that essentially group individual into mortality classes using a numerical rating system.
+Health factors are considered individually and can affect one's mortality in neither a positive or negative way.
+Depending on the value of one's final health rating, the cost of a life insurance premium may be higher or lower..
 If the numerical rating method applicants are classified according to certain factors and assigning credit or debit points to each of these attributes or factors based on underwriting guidelines.
-Rating guides and manuals are formulated by an insurer and reinsurance professionals.
-These manuals are based on the results of extensive medico-actuarial research and mortality studies.
 The underwriting manual contains description of various impairments, medical documents that would be required to assess the risk profile of the applicant and gives details on the favourable and unfavourable states of the impairments along with suggested ratings to support the risk profile.
 The factors that are evaluated are physical condition, build, family history, personal history, habits and moral hazard etc. Favourable factors earn debits, while unfavourable attributes mandate credit points.
 The standard live, is known to be accepted at ordinary rates and is assumed have a value of 100.
 Thereafter, every favourable attribute is a credit and is expressed numerically as a percentage of this value and deducted from the total.
 In case of any unfavourable factor in the application, it is treated as a debit and necessary points are added to the total.
 The final extra mortality rating will be equivalent to the percentage total mortality of the group in which that particular proposer has been classified.

-Each application is underwritten based on this method and the mortality class of each of the individuals is assessed.
 Thus, the numerical rating system attempts to estimate the likely mortality of each life proposed for assurance with the aid of well-defined and documented by underwriting manuals and thus helps to ensure consistency in risk classification.

 For example, if the applicant is 5 feet 8 inches and weighs 115 kgs. his mortality expectation based on the norms of height-weight ratio may be 160% of a standard risk who weighs 72 kgs. for that height.
-Similar credits and debits are given for various parameters like occupation, family history, age, medical factors, duration of cover requested, smoking history of applicant, type of plan applied etc. Upon completion of the debiting/ crediting process, these debits and credits are totalled for a final rate, which would then classify the applicant as standard, substandard or a highly sub-standard risk.
+Similar credits and debits are given for various parameters like occupation, family history, age, medical factors, duration of cover requested, smoking history of applicant, type of plan applied etc. Upon completion of the debiting/crediting process, these debits and credits are totalled for a final rate, which would then classify the applicant as standard, substandard or a highly sub-standard risk.
 Highly substandard extra risk is generally postponed or declined, depending upon whether the extra risk is increasing, decreasing or constant extra risk.
 Also considered for arriving at the total extra mortality rating (EMR) is the personal health history and habits of the applicant, the health history of his immediate family members and his occupation and financial status.
 Hobbies, especially hazardous ones, military series and the country/city where one resides are also major considerations to arrive at the extra mortality rating.